Violent Crimes Attorney in Sugar Land, Texas and the Surrounding Areas

-Mistakes of fact arise when a criminal defendant misunderstood some fact that negates an element of the crime.
-In many situations, a criminal defendant may wish to argue that he or she never intended to commit a crime and that the criminal act that occurred was a result of a mistake of facts regarding the circumstances of the crime.
-This defense may be applicable if the defendant proves that there was no violence involved in the crime, or that he or she is not the person who committed the crime.
+Mistakes of fact arise when a criminal individual misunderstood some fact that negates an element of the crime.
+In many situations, a criminal individual may wish to argue that he or she never intended to commit a crime and that the criminal act that occurred was a result of a mistake of facts regarding the circumstances of the crime.
+This defense may be applicable if the individual proves that there was no violence involved in the crime, or that he or she is not the person who committed the crime.

 Call Our Experienced Sugar Land Violent Crimes Attorneys Now!